llvm/llvm-project/mlir/docs/DefiningDialects/Operations.md

     constraints over attributes.
 A notable subclass hierarchy is `Attr`, which stands for constraints for attributes whose values are of common types.
 *   The `Property` class hierarchy: They are used to specify non-attribute-backed properties that are inherent to operations.
-This will be expanded to a `PropertyConstraint` class or something similar in the future.
+These properties can have constraints imposed on them using the `predicate` field or the `ConfinedProp` class.

 An operation is defined by specializing the `Op` class with concrete contents for all the fields it requires.
 For example, `tf.AvgPool` is defined as